 Role of Technology in Evidence-Based Practice

 HIT is a clinician’s tool for EBM that allows for patient-centered decision-making, improved patient quality and safety, and connecting patients to community and other educational initiatives to improve health literacy.
-It is the storage, sharing, and analysis of health information from providers and patients.
+It stores, shares, and analyzes health information from providers and patients.
 Electronic health records (EHR), patient portals or personal health records, and computerized prescriptions are all examples of health information technology (E-prescribing).
 It has reduced the digital distance between the patient and the practitioner, making health-related decision-making easier.
-The collection of patient-related data yields a wealth of information that leads to enhanced understanding and, ultimately, wisdom in patient care.
+Collecting patient-related data yields a wealth of information that leads to enhanced understanding and, ultimately, wisdom in patient care.

 As healthcare providers move away from their paper-based comfort zones and into a digital environment or ecosystem that includes dashboards, visualization tools, and, in some cases, uncertainty, HIT adoption has been slow.
-The transition from paper to digital HIT is getting easier as more healthcare providers learn the principles of technology and informatics, as well as how data can be used to influence practice and policy.
+The transition from paper to digital HIT is getting easier as more healthcare providers learn the principles of technology and informatics and how data can be used to influence practice and policy.

-Clinical data is context dependent.
-Patients’ complaints, signs, symptoms, lab values, and other pertinent information are all taken into consideration.
-Data from other information systems, such as registries, clinical trial documentation, and other clinical information databases, are other contextual components.
+Clinical data is context-dependent.
+Patients’ complaints, signs, symptoms, lab values, and other pertinent information are all considered.
+Other contextual components include data from other information systems, such as registries, clinical trial documentation, and other clinical information databases.

 As a result, context is critical when contemplating data standardization.
-This data was collected so that comparable data could be found on a local, regional, national, and international level to discover healthcare patterns that would promote EBM improvement.
+This data was collected so that comparable data could be found locally, nationally, and internationally to discover healthcare patterns that would promote EBM improvement.
 With the creation of Systematized Nomenclature of Medicine (SNOMED) International, methods to standardize the approach to healthcare data collection have been applied.
 SNOMED International, which was created in 2007, develops health terminologies that may be used across and within EHRs and healthcare systems.
 The mission of SNOMED is to produce, maintain, promote, and facilitate the global use and accurate usage of terms.

-Evidence must be computable and interoperable inside and between healthcare systems, which necessitates the adoption of standardized clinical terminology.
+Evidence must be computable and interoperable inside and between healthcare systems, necessitating standardized clinical terminology.
 Standardized medical terminology is essential for quantifiable and retrievable data.
-Data in EHRs must be made machine readable (in a format that a computer can understand) so that decision support systems can turn it into information and visualize it for doctors to utilize in EBM.
-Healthcare has traditionally measured quantity of care, but it has evolved to recognize the importance of patient-care value and quality, as well as the need to update our ability to evaluate quality.
-Terminology standardization is required to establish the quality of patient care; without uniformity, the ability to quantify outcomes is impossible, obviating the need for evidence-based treatment practice.
+Data in EHRs must be made machine-readable (in a format that a computer can understand) so that decision support systems can turn it into information and visualize it for doctors to utilize in EBM.
+Healthcare has traditionally measured quantity of care, but it has evolved to recognize the importance of patient-care value and quality and the need to update our ability to evaluate quality.
+Terminology standardization is required to establish the quality of patient care; without uniformity, quantifying outcomes is impossible, obviating the need for evidence-based treatment practice.

 While some EHR systems have machine-readable clinical data, others must rely on natural language processing (NLP) to provide clinical care information.
 NLP is a component of artificial intelligence (computers’ ability to learn from what they read) that aids computers in understanding, interpreting, and manipulating human language.
 NLP uses computer science and computational linguistics to convert human language into a format that a machine can understand.